Sultan Muliloda Datumulok: Political life

 Due to his political connections and influences, he was able to orchestrate the election of his younger brothers Datu Sharief Datumulok Dimaporo and Datu Jamil Datumulok Dimaporo as Municipal Mayors of the Municipalities of Bumbaran and Marogong respectively.

 After the People Power, all then incumbent elective officials have been removed from their respective posts.
 As a result, one of his brothers, Hadji Halim Datumulok Dimaporo, was named as the officer-in-charge Mayor of the municipality of Binidayan.

 A year after his removal from office, Sultan Muliloda reclaimed his old post as Municipal Mayor when he won in the 1988 Philippine local elections.

 Upon the establishment of Autonomous Region in Muslim Mindanao, he was instrumental for the victory of his eldest son-in-law Datu Ismael B.R.
 Camid as Assemblyman of the then-newly established Regional Legislative Assembly of ARMM representing the 2nd legislative district of Lanao del Sur.

 In 1995, he retired from politics and instead fielded his eldest son Punudaranao Datumulok to be his successor-municipal Mayor of the town of Binidayan.

 In 1998, he supported his second son Datu Anwar Datumulok's bid for the Mayoralty position of the Municipality of Pagayawan.

 But on 2001, he surprised his relatives and supporters when he ran and challenged his son then-Binidayan Mayor Punudaranao Datumulok and his nephew Datu Aman Misbak Datumulok for the mayoralty position of Binidayan.
 Unfortunately, due to his old age, Sultan Muliloda failed to reclaim his old post and as a result, he permanently retired from politics thereafter.

 In the 2010 Philippine general election he played a huge role in the Binidayan Mayoralty victory of his nephew, Abdullah Datumulok.

-In 2012, Sultan Muliloda's last political activity is his political endorsement for the Binidayan Mayoralty candidacy of his son-in-law, then-Department of Transportation and Communications Telecommunication Office X Regional Director Dimnatang Radia for the then-upcoming 2013 Philippine general election.
+In 2012, Sultan Muliloda's last political activity is his political endorsement for the Binidayan Mayoralty candidacy of his son-in-law, Dimnatang Radia for the then-upcoming 2013 Philippine general election.

 As a leader, he was known for being a sincere, gallant and approachable leader for his constituents.
-He was a well-known and a respected leader not only in his hometown, sultanate of Binidayan, but even in the entire province of Lanao del Sur and its neighboring provinces of Lanao del Norte and Maguindanao due to his gallant efforts in settling numerous cases of inter-clan feuds or "rido".
+He was a well-known and a respected leader not only in his hometown, sultanate of Binidayan, but even in the entire province of Lanao del Sur and its neighboring provinces of Lanao del Norte, Maguindanao del Norte, and Maguindanao del Sur due to his gallant efforts in settling numerous cases of inter-clan feuds or "rido".

 During his incumbency as the Mayor of Binidayan, he was able to transform the small and idle town of Binidayan into the center of commerce, industry and education in the Unayan (highland area) district of Lanao when he dedicatedly pushed the implementation of various essential government projects and programs in the municipality of Binidayan, including the Unayan District Hospital, Binidayan Public Market, lake ports and the establishment of the Mindanao State University-Binidayan Community High School.